- FASEA recently released several Legislative Instruments that are now law

 - We were pleased to see FASEA change the approach of assessing ‘relevant’ degrees from a holistic degree approach to a subject level approach.
 All who have entered the CA Program since 1972 have already been assessed at a subject level and, as such, we believe this screening process has left members in good stead to be in line with FASEA’s required subjects.

-- No recognition of prior learning will be provided for the FASEA’s Code of Ethics and Code Monitoring Bodies subject, so all CAs practising in advice will be required to complete this subject by 1 January 2024.
+- No recognition of prior learning will be provided for the FASEA’s Code of Ethics subject, so all CAs practising in advice will be required to complete this subject by 1 January 2024.

 CA ANZ called for the provision of detailed course notes and practice exam papers for the purposes of exam preparation.
-FASEA has now announced it will publish on its website a recommended reading list and practice questions.
+FASEA has now published on its website a recommended reading list and practice questions.
 Chartered Accountants ANZ will investigate how it can support members in preparing for the exam.

 Existing advisers must complete the exam by 1 January 2021.

 Foreign qualification assessed by CA ANZ will be accepted by FASEA but as we understand, will also have to be assessed by FASEA.
 To enable FASEA to assess the foreign qualification individuals will need to complete FASEA Foreign Qualification Assessment Application Form together with a certified copy of the foreign qualification and a copy of the assessment from a DET approved body.
-CA ANZ is working on how to assist members with this.
+CA ANZ is investigating how it will support members in preparing for the exam.

 - technical – 5 hours